Close

 Studies have shown that a mere 24 hours after a presentation ends, only 25% of the audience will remember what was said.
 You can help increase that retention by making your sessions fun and engaging!
 Creating a theme is one of my favorite ways to ensure the session is engaging from beginning to end.

-Themes we’ve used at Talkdesk include The Price Is Right (pricing session), Jurassic Park (focused on legacy competitors), and Game of Thrones Seats (we sell our software licenses by the “seat”).
+Theme ideas include The Price Is Right (pricing session), Jurassic Park (focused on legacy competitors), and more.
 Associating a competitor with a character in a movie or game is an easy way to increase retention among your audience.

 Remember however: the theme, activities, and prizes are just vehicles for delivering the content.
 Content is the first priority, the theme is secondary.
 And please make sure that the theme you select is as universal as possible—the last thing you want is people to feel confused or excluded.
 If a big chunk of your sales team is based in Southeast Asia, don’t make your session all about American football!